ecotaxa/ecotaxarapi/README.md

 ## Usage

 The first step is to log in, since most functions require an EcoTaxa account.
-This log in action will generate a personal token which you can save so that it can then be used by all subsequent function calls (without having to log in again).
-This token is confidential and gives all the permissions that you have when you log in with your password on the web.
-Do not share it!
+This action will generate a personal token.
+You can save it and it will be used in all subsequent function calls, even in new R sessions.
+This means you only have to do this once.
+This also means that anyone that has your token can perform all permitted actions (including deleting all your data) without your password: do not share it!

 ```
 library("ecotaxarapi")